gzcarlos/banksa/README.md

 An app that extracts your transactions using LLM's and categorize them to let you know how your expenses are going.

+This App was made initialy as the project for [LLM Zoomcamp 2024](https://github.com/DataTalksClub/llm-zoomcamp) of 2024 from [DataTalks.Club](https://datatalks.club/) to whom do I owe my thanks.

 ## Content

 1. The problem